In a sport that is as much mental as it is physical, head coach Gia Kvaratskhelia is putting his own touches on the Fighting Irish fencing program.

 Since arriving at Notre Dame, Loiseau has overseen the development of the Irish épée squads, including three All-American performances by a pair of student athletes — Garrett McGrath (2014) and Ashley Severson (2014, 2015).

 In his two seasons prior to arriving at Notre Dame, Loiseau coached his épée team to seven podium finishes (including two gold medals) in national senior-level events.
 Loiseau's teams also brought home five top finishes at the junior-cadet level, highlighted by a bronze medal win at the Junior France Championship in 2011.

 Loiseau enjoyed tremendous success in coaching at the local level in France.
-During a seven-year stretch from 2005-11, Loiseau directed 22 individuals to gold medals at State League Championships, while helping 17 teams top the podium during that span.
+During a seven-year stretch from 2005-11, Loiseau directed 22 individuals to gold medals at State League Championships, while helping 17 teams top a podium during that span.

-His accomplishments stretch far beyond individual accolades, as he was a part of the 2004 University France Championship squad, the 2002 European Junior Team Championship team, a silver medalist in the 2003 France Championships and a two-time Junior World Cup bronze medal finisher.
+His accomplishments stretch far beyond individual accolades, as he was a part of the 2004 University France Championship squad, the 2002 European Junior Team Championship squad, a silver medalist in the 2003 France Championships and a two-time Junior World Cup bronze medal finisher.